AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-compute.md

 You must meet the criteria for AWS account creation to gain access to Lightsail for Research.
 See [Getting access to AWS](index.md#getting-access-to-aws) for more information.

-See our docs [Lightsail for Research](STUB_LINK) for more information on using this service.
+See our docs about [Lightsail for Research](STUB_LINK) for more information on using this service.

 ### Monthly budget